office-sports/ttapp-api/README.md

 2. MySQL database instance with database schema.

-empty database schema can be found in `config/empty_schema.yaml`
+empty database schema can be found in `config/empty_schema.sql`, minimal schema for example tournament with single match in `config/minimal_schema.sql`

 ## Running API